AdaCore/training_material/courses/comprehensive_rust_training/110_std_types/04_result.rst

 -  :rust:`Result` documentation is a recommended read.
 Not during the course, but it is worth mentioning.
 It contains a lot of convenience methods and functions that help functional-style programming.
--  :rust:`Result` is the standard type to implement error handling as we will see on Day 4.
+-  :rust:`Result` is the standard type to implement error handling (shown later)